kaikokeke/kaikokeke/packages/shared/devtools/README.md

 # Devtools

-The Kaikokeke Devtools library provides helpers for developing and testing with this framework.
+The Devtools library provides helpers for developing and testing the Kaikokeke framework.

 ## Install